Fast Projected Newton-like Method for Precision Matrix Estimation under Total Positivity: Problem Formulation and Related Work

+Recent studies \cite{slawski2015estimation, egilmez2017graph, pavez2016generalized, deng2020fast} employed BCD and PPA-type algorithms to estimate precision matrices under $\mathrm{MTP}_2$ constraints.
+In \cite{slawski2015estimation}, the primal variable is updated one column/row at a time by solving a nonnegative quadratic program, cycling until convergence.
+The work \cite{pavez2016generalized} follows a similar approach but addresses the dual problem, improving memory efficiency.
+Both works target Problem \eqref{MLE} without the disconnectivity constraint.
+A BCD-type algorithm was proposed in \cite{egilmez2017graph} to accommodate disconnectivity constraints.
+However, the computational complexity of these algorithms, at $O(p^4)$ operations per cycle, becomes prohibitive for high-dimensional problems.
+Alternatively, recent work \cite{deng2020fast} introduced an inexact PPA algorithm to solve a transformed problem, derived using the soft-thresholding technique.
+However, this algorithm demands the computation of an inexact Newton direction from a $p^2 \times p^2$ linear system at every iteration within the inner loop, presenting computational difficulties in high-dimensional scenarios.

-Our algorithm is based on the two-metric projection framework \cite{gafni1984two}, which embodies two different metrics used to determine the search direction and the projection.
-Under this framework, a representative method is the projected Newton algorithm \cite{bertsekas1982projected}, which was originally designed for nonnegativity constrained optimization problems.
-However, such algorithm is not suitable to solve our problem, because it needs to store a huge Hessian matrix which requires $O(p^4)$ memory and evaluate the inverse of some principle submatrix of the Hessian which requires $O(p^6)$ operations.
-To reduce the computation and memory costs, the projected quasi-Newton algorithm with the limited-memory Boyden-Fletcher-Goldfarb-Shanno (L-BFGS) was proposed in \cite{kim2010tackling}, which uses curvature information from only the most recent iterations to construct the Hessian approximation.
-This algorithm only requires $O((m +p) p^2 )$ operations and $O(mp^2)$ memory in each iteration, where $m$ is the number of iterations stored for approximating the inverse Hessian.
-The two-metric projection framework has been explored in many other problems such as nonnegative image reconstruction \cite{bardsley2004nonnegatively}, nonnegative matrix approximation \cite{kim2007fast}, total variation \cite{jimenez2011fast}, image deblurring \cite{landi2012improved}, phase recovery \cite{herring2019gauss}, and inverse heat convection \cite{rothermel2021solving}.
+The proposed algorithm adopts the two-metric projection framework \cite{gafni1984two}, incorporating distinct metrics for search direction and projection.
+A representative method in this framework is the projected Newton algorithm \cite{bertsekas1982projected}, originally designed for nonnegativity constrained problems.
+However, it is unsuitable for Problem~\eqref{MLE} due to its $O(p^6)$ operations needed to compute the inverse of the Hessian at each iteration.
+To mitigate computation and memory costs, the projected quasi-Newton algorithm with limited-memory Boyden-Fletcher-Goldfarb-Shanno (L-BFGS) was introduced in \cite{kim2010tackling}, requiring $O((m + p)p^2)$ operations per iteration, with $m$ the number of iterations stored for Hessian approximation.
+By leveraging the structure of Problem~\eqref{MLE}, this paper carefully designs the search direction and variable partitioning scheme to substantially reduce computation and memory costs, achieving the same orders per iteration as the gradient projection method \cite{ying2023adaptive}.